OxoaResearch/j4pr.jl/README.md

 ## Installation

-This package is not registered in `METADATA.jl` and can cannot be installed from the REPL.
-It can be downloaded either from GitHub or from [here](https://oxoaresearch.com/wp-content/uploads/2017/09/j4pr.tar.gz).
-It is recommended to add the path to `j4pr.jl` to the `LOAD_PATH` i.e. add `push!(LOAD_PATH, "/path/to/j4pr/dot/jl/")` to `~/.juliarc`.
+The package can be installed by running `Pkg.clone("https://github.com/zgornel/j4pr.jl")` in the Julia REPL or by downloading it from GitHub.